Can Babies Sleep in a Swing?

 7. Let Your Baby Understand the Signs of Sleeping

 One of the major reasons why babies have problems switching to cribs from a swing is because they begin to interpret those actions as a routine for falling asleep.
 A light air and rocking motion automatically begins to lull them to sleep out of habit.
-Therefore, take help of other sleeping cues like lullabies, a gentle fan to help the baby sleep in the crib.
-This will take some time, but it will definitely work.
+Therefore, use other sleeping cues like lullabies, or a gentle fan to help the baby sleep in the crib.
+This will take some time, but it will work.

 8. Transition to the Crib Once the Baby Falls Asleep